mxgoai/mxgo-core/docusaurus-site/docs/self-hosting.md

 # Self-Hosting Guide

-MXtoAI can be self-hosted on your own infrastructure, giving you complete control over your email processing and data privacy.
-This guide will walk you through setting up MXtoAI on your own servers.
+MXGo can be self-hosted on your own infrastructure, giving you complete control over your email processing and data privacy.
+This guide will walk you through setting up MXGo on your own servers.

 ## 🚀 Quick Start (5 minutes)